Imaginary-Horizons-Productions/RnS-VG-Homage-Set/README.md

 The Treasure Digger glows when you are near a hidden [SUPER] cache.
 Stand still to unearth the cache.

 ### Blob Capsule
-Every 8 seconds unleash an eldritch beast that makes a 250 damage attack near you.
+Every 8 seconds unleash an eldritch beast that makes a 300 damage attack near you.
 There are 3 different beasts whose attack locations rotate around you in clockwise order.

 ### Bunny Thumpers
-Moving down builds Falling Stacks.
-When no longer moving down, consume all Falling Stacks and deal 90 damage to nearby enemies for each stack consumed.
+Moving down 3 rabbitleaps to make three 90 damage attacks on nearby enemies.
+Ability and loot effects that temporarily slow your movement no longer effect you.

 ### Flame Emblem
-While standing still, gain 1.5 seconds of [STONESKIN] (a buff that shields you from damage once).
+Every 15 seconds, while standing still, gain 1.5 seconds of [STONESKIN] (a buff that shields you from damage once).
-Gain [COUNTER] when you are hit (shielded or not).
+When you are shielded or take damage, gain [COUNTER] and reduce your Special's cooldown by 2 seconds.